banner

 • The Complete Works of William Shakespeare, in any form.
 They are available online for free here: http://shakespeare.mit.edu.

-• A real, physical notebook.
+• A real, physical journal.

 What you may want (recommended but not required):